Will Ginkgo Bioworks Holdings Inc. (DNA) benefit from Wall Street bulls Calls?

 Ginkgo Bioworks Holdings Inc. (DNA) Insider Activity

-A total of 234 insider transactions have happened at Ginkgo Bioworks Holdings Inc. (DNA) in the last six months, with sales accounting for 212 and purchases happening 22 times.
-The most recent transaction is an insider sale by Canton Barry,the company’s10% Owner.
-SEC filings show that Canton Barry sold 203,349 shares of the company’s common stock on Dec 23 at a price of $1.64 per share for a total of $0.33 million.
-Following the sale, the insider now owns 17.79 million shares.
+A total of 249 insider transactions have happened at Ginkgo Bioworks Holdings Inc. (DNA) in the last six months, with sales accounting for 227 and purchases happening 22 times.
+The most recent transaction is an insider sale by Kelly Jason R,the company’s.
+SEC filings show that Kelly Jason R sold 244,521 shares of the company’s common stock on Jan 05 at a price of $1.54 per share for a total of $0.38 million.
+Following the sale, the insider now owns 17.44 million shares.